sap-tutorials/Tutorials/tutorials/hcpps-sapui5-ps-dataset-manage/hcpps-sapui5-ps-dataset-manage.md

 You will add to the controller a function where:

-  - we process the call to the "Dataset Description" SAP Cloud Platform predictive services and return the dataset detailed description.
+  - we process the call to the "Dataset Description" SAP Cloud for predictive services and return the dataset detailed description.
   - this function will be triggered either on a click or row change event on the table added previously

 You will add to the view: